Combinatorial Rising Bandits

 \subsection{Proof of Theorem~\ref{thm:lower_bound}}

-\begin{proof} For simplicity, we represent the number of pulling super arm $S$ until time $t$, we introduce the notation $N_{S,t}$, following the same convention as $N_{i,t}$ for a base arm $i$.
-To distinguish two distinct problems, we denote the expectation of random variable $X$ under policy $\pi$ on problem $\vec{\mu}$ as $\EXP_{\vec{\mu}, \pi}[X]$.
-Firstly, we consider non-combinatorial case.
-We construct two different problems and show that no policy can achieve sub-linear regret for both problem as other works.
+\begin{proof} Firstly, we consider non-combinatorial case, which means that every super arm has only one base arm.
+We construct two different problems and show that no policy can achieve sub-linear regret.

 \begin{lemma} Let $\mathcal{I'}$ be the set of all available two-armed rising bandit problem.
 For sufficiently large time $T$, any policy $\pi$ suffers regret: